bazaarvoice/scoutfile/docs/modules.md

 Once you create an application instance, it is available via its application name as a property in the scout file's namespace.
-(By default, the scout file's namespace is `window.APP`, but this can be changed in your build configuration.)
+(By default, the scout file's namespace is `window.APP`, but this can be changed in your build configuration).
 So, for example, if you create an application with a name of "Spotlights," then the application instance will be available at `window.APP.Spotlights`.